Morocco

 All local transport; not flights

-Our friendly VoluntEars staff will be waiting to collect you on arrival and they’ll accompany you on all journeys in Morocco.
+Our staff will accompany you on all journeys in Morocco.

 Souq walking tour